RosettaCommons/documentation/scripting_documentation/Filters-RosettaScripts.md

 -   chain\_num: allows you to specify a list of chain numbers to use to calculate the ddg, rather than a single jump.
 You cannot move chain 1, moving all the other chains is the same thing as moving chain 1, so do that instead.
 Use independently of jump.
 -   translate\_by: How far to translate the unbound pose.
 Note: Default is now 100 Angstroms rather than 1000.
 -   filter: If specified, the given filter will be calculated in the bound and unbound state for the score, rather than the given scorefunction.
 Repacking, if any, will be done with the provided scorefunction.
+-   extreme_value_removal: compute ddg value <repeat> times, sort and remove the top and bottom evaluation.
+This should reduce the noise levels in trajectories involving 1000s of evaluations.
+If set to true, repeats must be set to at least 3.

 This filter supports the Poisson-Boltzmann energy method by setting the runtime environment to indicate the altering state, either bound or unbound.
 When used properly in conjunction with SetupPoissonBoltzmannPotential (mover), the energy method (see: core/scoring/methods/PoissonBoltzmannEnergy) is enabled to solve for the PDE only when the conformation in corresponding state has changed sufficiently enough.
 Because Ddg uses all-atom centroids to determine the separation vector when jump is used, it is highly recommended to use the chain\_num option instead to specify the movable chains, to avoid invalidating the unbound cache when there are slight changes to atom positions.